swt1024/ELGE/README.md

 The table above shows the parameters used by the SVM model under different datasets.
 For example, users can run the forth code cell in `svm.ipynb`, input `data/benchmark/human/ess_lpi.csv`, `data/benchmark/human/noness_lpi.csv` and `HinASGE/human/lncRNA_embeddings_heart`, and get accuracy, precision and other performance indicators.
-Users can run the fifth code cell in `svm.ipynb`, input `data/benchmark/human/ess_lpi.csv`, `data/benchmark/human/noness_lpi.csv` and `HinASGE/human/lncRNA_embeddings_heart.csv`, and get predicted results.
+You can run the fifth code cell in `svm.ipynb`, input `data/benchmark/human/ess_lpi.csv`, `data/benchmark/human/noness_lpi.csv` and `HinASGE/human/lncRNA_embeddings_heart.csv`, and get predicted results.

 #### MLP model